collective/plone.formwidget.masterselect/README.rst

 -------

 This is optional and will automatically be calculated if omited.
-It can be used to speicify the exact slave field name to control in the html form.
+It can be used to specify the exact slave field name to control in the html form.
 Note that this is a jQuery ID selector, so something use something like this: #form-widgets-field